Creating a social media strategy takes time and effort, but it's worth it to ensure your social media effort works.

 For example on Twitter, there are business hours, where using a certain hashtag at a certain time you can engage with a group of like-minded individuals - mostly business to business rather than business to consumer.
 These are good for growing awareness of your brand and seeing who else is out there.
 Planning these into your strategy is a good idea as they are often out of business hours and easy to forget.

 Some businesses clearly schedule posts for these tags at the relevant times, but when the rest of the businesses are engaging and responding instantly, it becomes very clear who is and isn't actually present.

-We've created a list of the hours mostly relevant to Plymouth, Devon & Cornwall that I know about on What are Twitter Hours? and we've also created a post that lists the best hashtags for twitter - if you know any others and would like me to add, please drop me a message.
+We've created a list of the hours mostly relevant to Devon & Cornwall that we know about on What are Twitter Hours? and we've also created a post that lists the best hashtags for Twitter - if you know any others and would like me to add, please drop me a message.

 Having a strategy allows you and those around you to take a consistent approach to your social media.
 Where there is more than one person working on your social media, referring back to strategy ensures that everyone posting and interacting is doing to in the same consistent style and tone for your business.

-Even if it is just you posting, a strategy will help you be consistent and focused; it may prevent you from potentially following personal threads (liking cute cat videos) rather than those to grow your business, but it makes sure all activity is related to business growth.
+Even if it is just you posting, a strategy will help you be consistent and focused; it may prevent you from potentially following personal threads that pique your interest rather than those which may actually grow your business; it makes sure all activity is related to business growth.

-A strategy also helps your audience to learn when to expect content from you and it gives a general sense of what your page is all about and won't just be a page selling stuff to them.
+A strategy also helps your audience to learn about brand and gives them a general sense of what your business is all about as it shouldn't just be a platform to sell to them.